iklu/RO-WEB/docs/gitstuff.md

 And thats about it :)

 PS.
-If something fails, this may work: [OhShitGit!](http://ohshitgit.com/) PSS.
-Ask around :)
+If something fails, this may work: [OhShitGit!](http://ohshitgit.com/) or ask around :)